tianqing108/tortoise-plus/docs/contrib/blacksheep.rst

 .. _contrib_blacksheep:

 ===================================
-Tortoise-ORM BlackSheep integration
+tortoise-plus BlackSheep integration
 ===================================

-We have a lightweight integration util ``tortoise.contrib.blacksheep`` which has a single function ``register_tortoise`` which sets up Tortoise-ORM on startup and cleans up on teardown.
+We have a lightweight integration util ``tortoise.contrib.blacksheep`` which has a single function ``register_tortoise`` which sets up tortoise-plus on startup and cleans up on teardown.

 BlackSheep is an asynchronous web framework to build event based web applications with Python.